Radio New Zealand: The Wireless

 Logo of The Wireless when it was launched in 2013.

 In October 2013, Radio New Zealand launched the youth-focused and non-commercial website 'The Wireless.'
 The website emerged from the push for a youth radio station as part of Radio New Zealand's offerings.
 Instead of creating a youth radio station, RNZ decided to create a website or online magazine that focused on 18- to 30-year-olds, which would be more relevant to the demographic.

 Project manager Marcus Stickley noted that: "RNZ has had the wisdom to recognize that it didn't necessarily need to be under the RNZ brand.
 It needed to develop something specifically for that audience, and they've given us the freedom to go away and figure out exactly how to do that."
 In April 2014, the CEO of RNZ commented that The Wireless was "the most exciting innovation from RNZ in recent years."

 The Wireless ceased operating as an independent publication in 2018, and was folded back into RNZ.

 Tahi

-Tahi, a youth-oriented platform, was launched in December 2021.
+Tahi, a youth-oriented platform, was launched in December 2021 and closed down in late 2025.